nicolezattarin/LOB-feature-analysis/README.md

 4. Once the threshold is exceed a bar is created, and the data inside it gets aggregated.

-The idea behind this approach is that, instead of aggregating data according to a fixed discetization of time, we aggregate data focusing on the **activity of a security**.
+The idea behind this approach is that, instead of aggregating data according to a fixed discetization of time or sampling frequency, we aggregate data focusing on the **activity of a security**.
 This way the threshold value represents the "activity threshold".

 Another parameter that is required by the LOB is the tick size.
 In an order book, the possible prices at which a security is traded are discrete, the discretization interval is referred as tick size.